nikolas-claussen/blender-tissue-cartography/README.md

 ### Work in progress!

 This project is a work in progress and will change rapidly.
-If you want to use it, I recommend updating regularly via `git pull`.
+If you want to use it, I recommend updating regularly.

 - Tools for individual recordings are in a reasonably complete state
 - Tools for dynamic recordings/movies are complete, but not fully tested